KyleMardell/bee-teach/TESTING.md

 ## Accessibility and Performance

 ### Lighthouse Testing
 Google Chrome's Lighthouse testing has criteria for performance, accessability, best practices and SEO.
 I tested all pages through the lighthouse tester with high scores for most sections.

 There were some justifiable exceptions or lower resulting scores.
-Firstly pages with images have lower best practices scores due to the images being retrieved from Cloudinary, and the Heroku server used does not provide a HTTPS automatic connection for these images.
-This causes warning in the console browser and can only be remedied with the use of a HTTPS server.
-Secondly there are a couple of pages with lower SEO scores.
-This is due to the pages only being displayed when logged in, such as creating a resource and therefore do not need high SEO scores.
+Pages with images have lower best practices scores, due to the images being retrieved from Cloudinary and the Heroku server used, does not provide a HTTPS automatic connection for these images.
+This causes warning in the browser console, although no errors, and can only be remedied with the use of a HTTPS server.

+All other results were either in the high 90s or 100, meaning no issues with the tested accessibility, SEO or performance as expected.

 The results of the Lighthouse testing can be found below.